toluadebayo/toluadebayo.github.io/README.md

 ## About Me ##

 Tolu Adebayo is a junior in the Wharton School, concentrating in Finance and Business Analytics.
-This data project aims to answer the following question: Which product type within the apparel product category do Amazon customers shop the most in 2017? via 1) exploratory data analysis 2) text mining and 3) prediction models using selected features.
-All of the coding, analysis, and visualizations were developed with R. Contact tadebayo@wharton.upenn.edu for further questions/comments/concerns!
+Contact tadebayo@wharton.upenn.edu for further questions/comments/concerns!